 How to get to Oxwich Bay

-If you are coming from England, you can follow the M4 to Port Talbot.
-The postcode for the Oxwich Bay village is SA3 1LS.
+The easiest way to get to Oxwich Bay is by car.
+If you are coming from England, follow the M4 to Port Talbot.
+The postcode for Oxwich village is SA3 1LS.

 If you are travelling by train, the nearest stations are Swansea or Gowerton.